NAVIGATE ALLERGY SEASON LIKE A PRO

 SPRING

-Spring allergy season in Canada usually starts out west, and can start as early as mid-March.
+Spring allergy season in Canada usually starts out West and can start as early as mid-March.
 Trees are the main culprit during this time, as they produce high amounts of pollen.
-A particularly rainy spring season can also result in more rapid plant growth, leading to a spike in mold spores around this time.iii
+A particularly wet spring could also lead to faster plant growth, which maximizes the production of mold spores during the season.

 SUMMER